sahanasjay/data_journalism_portfolio/README.md

 The majority of the code in this repository was written by me.

-## Coding web scraper for Library of Congress website
+## Coding a web scraper for Library of Congress website

 This code was written as part of an ongoing Howard Center investigation into historically white-owned newspapers’ role in supporting racial terror.

 Starting with a list of current newspaper titles pulled down from the Library of Congress API, [loc_scraper.ipnyb](https://github.com/sahanasjay/data_journalism_portfolio/blob/dev/loc_webscraper/loc_scraper_hana.ipynb) collects information on each paper's antecedents — their titles, the dates they ran, the url and Library of Congress cataloguing number associated with each one.
 The result is a newspaper "family tree" of sorts that connects each current title with its historical relatives.
 We joined this dataset with lynching victim data, gaining insight into which papers may have covered lynchings.

-## Working with API’s, creating dynamic directory structures, automating guide text and binding pdfs
+## Working with APIs, creating dynamic directory structures, automating guide text and binding pdfs

 In [loc_pdf_download_and_package.Rmd](), I wrote a function to hit the Library of Congress’ API and pull down newspaper page pdfs or ocr text from a 60-day window around a lynching date.
 As they’re downloaded, pdfs and ocr text are saved into a dynamic folder structure that reflects the newspaper issues each pdf belongs to.
 I used a proxy server to avoid library of congress rate limits, and implemented parallel processing to speed up the download process.
 I practiced error handling by writing if/else statements to bypass 404 page not found errors.